 About Fish Habitat Enhancement

-Since its formation in 1959, Yuba Water Agency has worked with local, state and federal agencies, as well as environmental groups and tribes, to protect wild salmon and steelhead in the lower Yuba River.
+Fisheries protection and enhancement is one of Yuba Water Agency’s core mission areas.
+Since its formation in 1959, the agency has worked with local, state and federal agencies, as well as environmental groups and tribes, to protect wild salmon and steelhead in the lower Yuba River.

-Fish Habitat Enhancement Activities
+Ongoing Fisheries Support and Habitat Enhancement Activities

 In addition to maintaining reliable cold-water flows for fish, Yuba Water supports a range of programs and projects to improve fish habitat in the lower Yuba River.
 This includes:

 - An annual investment of more than $565,000 for fisheries science, monitoring and habitat studies through the Lower Yuba River Accord River Management Team

 - Supporting local irrigation districts’ efforts to maintain and upgrade fish screen systems to protect fish in the lower Yuba River, and to do Groundwater Substitution Transfers, leaving more water in the Yuba River in drier years